 SafeEats

-The companion for individuals with dietary restrictions.
+The ultimate app for individuals with dietary restrictions.

 Role